nf-core/rnaseq/docs/usage.md

 See the user guide of the [Subread package here](http://bioinf.wehi.edu.au/subread-package/SubreadUsersGuide.pdf).
 Note that you can also specify more than one desired value, separated by a comma:
 ``--fc_extra_attributes gene_id,...``

+### Default Type
+By default, the pipeline uses `exon` as the default to assign reads.
+In case you need to adjust this, specify using the option `--fc_count_type` to use a different category present in your provided GTF file (3rd column).

 ## Transcriptome mapping with Salmon